TW-MathOnline/mathonline/readme.md

 ## Project Setup

-Run `npm install`
+Ensure that the database has been initialized with the schema.
+Refer to "How to init database".

-Run `dev-docker-compose -p mathonline_dev up -d`
+Run `docker-compose -f dev-docker-compose.yml -p mathonline_dev up` to start PostgreSQL, pgAdmin

+Run `npm install` to install deps

-Run `npm run dev`
+Run `npm run dev` to concurrently launch api and webserver.

 ## How to init database

-Refer to the .readme of mo-graphql-api package.
+Run `cd mo-graphql-api`
+Run `npm run force-init-db`

 # Techstack Documentation